Apply

 Applicants must meet the following criteria for consideration:

-Proof of a minimum of a 2.5 GPA in high school or GED equivalent
+Proof of a minimum of a 2.5 GPA in high school or college or GED equivalent

 Proof of being a direct descendant (e.g., great-grandchild, great-great-grandchild, etc…) of an African American family that fled Forsyth County, Georgia, as a result of the violence in 1912 (family tree diagram, birth certificates, 1910 census, etc.).